schollz/cowyo/README.md

 This is a self-contained wiki webserver that makes sharing easy and _fast_.
 You can make any page you want, and any page is editable by anyone.
 Pages load instantly for editing, and have special rendering for whether you want to view as a web page or view as list.

 # Features
-## Just type.
+## Simplicity
+The philosophy here is to *just type*.
 To jot a note, simply load the page at [`/`](http://AwwKoala.com/) and just start typing.
 No need to press edit, the browser will already be focused on the text.
 No need to press save - it will automatically save when you stop writing.
 The URL at [`/`](http://AwwKoala.com/) will redirect to an easy-to-remember name that you can use to reload the page at anytime, anywhere.
 But, you can also use any URL you want, e.g. [`/AnythingYouWant`](http://AwwKoala.com/AnythingYouWant).

 ## Views
 All pages can be rendered into HTML by adding `/view`.
 For example, the page [`/AnythingYouWant`](http://AwwKoala.com/AnythingYouWant) is rendered at [`/AnythingYouWant/view`](http://AwwKoala.com/AnythingYouWant/view).
 You can write in HTML or [Markdown](https://daringfireball.net/projects/markdown/) for page rendering.
 To quickly link to `/view` pages, just use `[[AnythingYouWnat]]`.
 Math is supported with [Katex](https://github.com/Khan/KaTeX) using `$\frac{1}{2}$` for inline equations and `$$\frac{1}{2}$$` for regular equations.